FREE Confidential Consultation • Available 24/7

 At Summit Defense, we have offices across the San Francisco Bay Area to serve you.
-Our experienced legal team is ready to help you navigate the complexities of California’s hit-and-run laws.
+Our experienced legal team is ready to help you navigate the complexities of California’s hit-and-run laws and fight for the best possible outcome in San Francisco Superior Court.

 According to California law, hit-and-run offenses are taken very seriously.